ACE-Foundation/ace-renaissance/use-cases/03-Biomass-Limits/README.md

 Formally:

-W = 0.7 CO2e per ha and year
+W = 0.7 tn CO2e per ha and year

 #### What makes W a *real* constant?